apaam/webpage/docs/documentation/dem_basics.md

-## 3.1 Discrete element method basics and review

-This chapter presents a brief introduction and review of the discrete element method (DEM).
+This section presents a brief introduction and review of the discrete element method (DEM).
 The intention is to introduce the main components and basic computational workflow of a DEM model, providing necessary background information to the research presented in this dissertation.

-### Overview
+## Overview

 DEM is a particle-based numerical model that is particularly suitable for describing the mechanical behavior of bulk granular materials.
 It